dmlaziuk/dmlaziuk.github.io/_posts/2017-10-09-first-homework.md

 ---
 The first homework was challenging.
 It was about traversing binary trees.

-The task was to parse data stored in binary tree and visualise the tree.
+The task was to parse data stored in binary tree and visualize the tree.

 For example given array:
 ```ruby